-We have pledged to plant another 1000 trees in 2019 at Manawa Karioi Ecological Restoration Project in the hills of Island Bay.
+We have planted another 1250 trees in 2019 at Manawa Karioi Ecological Restoration Project in the hills of Island Bay.

-We are delighted that our August working bees are full with keen volunteers.
-We are limiting numbers to 15 people per planting session.
+We are delighted that our May and August planting working bees were full with keen volunteers.

 Manawa Karioi Upcoming Working Bees - 2019:

 - Signs and Tables - Sunday 29 September